Hydroxocobalamin

 Hydroxocobalamin, also known as vitamin B12a and hydroxycobalamin, is a vitamin found in food and used as a dietary supplement.
 As a supplement it is used to treat vitamin B12 deficiency including pernicious anemia.
 Other uses include treatment for cyanide poisoning, Leber's optic atrophy, and toxic amblyopia.
-It is given by injection into a muscle or vein.
+It is given by injection into a muscle or vein, by pill or sublingually.

 Side effects are generally few.
-They may include diarrhea, low blood potassium, allergic reactions, and high blood pressure.
+They may include diarrhea, feeling sick, hot flushes, itchiness, low blood potassium, allergic reactions, and high blood pressure.
 Normal doses are considered safe in pregnancy.
+No overdosage or toxicity has been reported with this drug.
 Hydroxocobalamin is the natural form of vitamin B12 and a member of the cobalamin family of compounds.
+It is found in both raw and cooked beef, together with other cobalamins.
 Hydroxocobalamin, or another form of vitamin B12, are required for the body to make DNA.

 Hydroxocobalamin was first isolated in 1949.
 It is on the World Health Organization's List of Essential Medicines.
 Hydroxocobalamin is available as a generic medication.
 Commercially it is made using one of a number of types of bacteria.

 Medical uses

 Vitamin B12 deficiency

 Standard therapy for treatment of vitamin B12 deficiency has been intramuscular (IM) or intravenous (IV) injections of hydroxocobalamin (OHCbl), since the majority of cases are due to malabsorption by the enteral route (gut).
-It is used pediatric patients with intrinsic cobalamin metabolic diseases, vitamin B12-deficient patients with tobacco amblyopia due to cyanide poisoning, and patients with pernicious anemia who have optic neuropathy.
+It is used in pediatric patients with intrinsic cobalamin metabolic diseases, vitamin B12-deficient patients with tobacco amblyopia due to cyanide poisoning, and patients with pernicious anemia who have optic neuropathy.

 In a newly diagnosed vitamin B12-deficient patient, normally defined as when serum levels are less than 200 pg/ml, daily IM injections of hydroxocobalamin up to 1,000 μg (1 mg) per day are given to replenish the body's depleted cobalamin stores.
 In the presence of neurological symptoms, following daily treatment, injections up to weekly or biweekly are indicated for six months before initiating monthly IM injections.
 Once clinical improvement is confirmed, maintenance supplementation of B12 will generally be needed for life.

+Although less common in this form than cyanocobalamine and methylcobalamine, hydroxocobalamine is also available as pills for oral or sublingual administration.
+However, one study on the treatment of children with methylmalonic acidemia and homocystinuria found oral hydroxocobalamine at 1 mg daily to be ineffective in reducing levels of homocysteine.
+In a trial on adult volunteers, this dose did not lead to a significant increase in serum vitamin B12 levels when given thrice daily for one week.
+In addition, once-daily administration of 1 mg oral hydroxocobalamine caused the studied children's levels of homocysteine to increase and their levels of methionine to decrease, while the reverse happened when hydroxocobalamine was given intramuscularly.